Brooke Wagner, M.A., RDI® Program Certified Consultant

 Allie Tyner, B.A., RBT

 As the lead paraprofessional at TAG, Allie guides incoming paraprofessionals to further extend their RDI training while supporting them in and out of tutoring sessions.
 Allie is CPR certified, has been CPI trained and has recently completed her RBT (Registered Behavior Technician) certification through the BACB program.
-She plans to obtain her Speech Pathology Assistant certification this fall, 2018.
-Her dream is to help those less fortunate than herself and she thrives while guiding verbal and non-verbal communication interactions.
+She is currently obtaining her SLPA certification at Orange Coast College and will complete her program at the end of 2019.
+Her passion is preparing people for life and she thrives while guiding verbal and non-verbal communication interactions.

 Bobby Williams, B.A., RBT